 Some mothers find their breasts increase about two cup sizes during pregnancy ready for breastfeeding.
 Others may note a size increase of five cup sizes or more giving rise to unexpectedly large, or larger, breasts.
 In most cases after lactation, breasts will return to their original size, some may be a little smaller or larger.

 Rarely, a mother experiences something called gestational gigantomastia—extreme breast tissue overgrowth during pregnancy.
 This can make breastfeeding difficult or even impossible because of the size and weight of the breasts.
-Breasts can spontaneously return to normal size after the birth but in some cases surgical intervention by breast reduction may be needed 67.
+Breasts can spontaneously return to normal size after the birth but in some cases surgical intervention by breast reduction may be needed.9

 Considering breast reduction

 For women considering breast reduction, breastfeeding after breast reduction surgery is possible.
-Whether or not a mother can make a full supply of breast milk after surgery will depend on the type of surgery involved and how much functional tissue was removed.
+However, whether or not a mother can make a full supply of breast milk after surgery will depend on the type of surgery involved and how much functional tissue was removed.
 For more information about breast reduction surgery see Breast Reduction and Breastfeeding.

-Breastfeeding with large breasts can present a few extra challenges for mother and baby.
+Breastfeeding with large breasts may present a few extra challenges for mother and baby.
 However, with good breastfeeding help to find the right position, or a little time for a baby’s mouth to grow to fit the breast, mother and baby can soon master breastfeeding.